 This core group, in collaboration with other leadership, will develop, implement, and evaluate Institute-wide faculty development programming at Roswell Park Comprehensive Cancer Center.
 Meeting minutes will be prepared by the Research Support Services (Grant Development office).

 Additional senior researchers will expand the breadth of expertise and have specific areas of responsibility.
 Irwin Gelman, PhD, will lead faculty research integration, which includes organizing retreats to develop collaborations between full-time clinicians and researchers.
 He will also develop a platform for guiding established researchers (middle- and senior-level) in career development, including expanding and developing new areas of research, and changes in career focus.
 Kirsten Moysich, PhD, will provide overall mentorship in Epidemiology and Population Sciences and will support inter-disciplinary collaborations among population scientists, clinicians, and laboratory researchers.
 Dr. Moysich will also have a leadership role in providing mentorship and career guidance on issues that affect female faculty.
 Anna Woloszynska, PhD, a junior faculty researcher, will provide perspective to our group on all facets of mentorship of junior faculty, including gaps and obstacles.
-Kara Kelly, MD, Brahm Segal, MD, Kelvin Lee, MD, and Kunle Odunsi, MD, PhD provide insights for clinical faculty.
+Kara Kelly, MD, and Brahm Segal, MD, provide insights for clinical faculty.